 Information for Early Childhood Centres/Kohanga Reo staff and parents/caregivers of children

-The Bay of Plenty and Lakes districts, like other parts of the country, have seen an increased number of whooping cough cases in recent months.
+The Bay of Plenty and Lakes districts, like other parts of the country, continue to have an increased number of whooping cough (pertussis) cases.
 Whooping cough is a serious and highly infectious disease and is spread through the community by coughing and sneezing.
 Young children, especially babies under 12 months of age and those with a weak immune system (immunocompromised) can become extremely ill from whooping cough.

 For further information, please read the following letter for schools and ECEs, and the information sheet for parents/caregivers:

 Information for schools, students and parents of students

 Immunisation against whooping cough is effective, so students are encouraged to be up-to-date with their immunisations.
 Parents should ensure young children and babies are immunised on time and that the first scheduled immunisations for babies are not delayed.
 From 1 January 2013 and until the whooping cough outbreak finishes, all pregnant women can get a free whooping cough vaccine between 28 and 38 weeks of pregnancy from their GP.